EliteStarServices/BlueHazePluginTools/README.md

 ## See Which Plugins Are Active on Each Site in a Mulisite Network

-On Multisite, see which sites a plugin is active on and get a list of plugins that aren't activated on any site and could be safely deleted.
+On Multisite, see which sites a plugin is active and which plugins aren't activated on any site.